 A cookie is an element of data that a website can send to your browser, which may then store it on your computer’s hard drive.
 Cookies allow us to understand who has seen which pages and advertisements, to determine how frequently particular pages are visited and to determine the most popular areas of our website.

 To obtain further information about cookies (including how to set your browser to reject cookies), you can visit the website www.allaboutcookies.org or view our cookies policy at www.sheffieldmutual.com/cookies.

 Google AdWords Remarketing

 We (and our digital agency partners) use Google AdWords Remarketing to advertise the Society across the Internet, in particular on the Google Display Network.

 AdWords Remarketing will display ads to you based on whether you have visited the Sheffield Mutual website by placing a cookie on your web browser.

 This cookie does not in any way identify you or give access to your computer or mobile device.
 The cookie is used to indicate to other websites that “This person visited our website, so show them our remarketing advert.”

 Google AdWords Remarketing allows us to tailor our marketing to better suit your needs and only display ads to those that have visited our website.

-If you do not wish to see ads from Sheffield Mutual you can opt out in several ways:
+If you do not wish to see ads from Sheffield Mutual you can opt out as below: